coolbeans201/GreatTechBlogPosts/README.md

 [Trident - Real-time Event Processing at Scale](https://engineering.grab.com/trident-real-time-event-processing-at-scale) - I was not too familiar with IFTTT (if this, then that) design before, so this was an interesting read

 [Data mesh at Grab part I: Building trust through certification](https://engineering.grab.com/signals-market-place) - A great overview of a proper certification implementation

+[Data Mesh at Grab Part II: The Foundational Tools behind Certification](https://engineering.grab.com/data-mesh-2) - A really good deep-dive on the certification infrastructure

 ### Gusto